Rolls-Royce Trent XWB

 The Rolls-Royce Trent XWB is a high-bypass turbofan produced by Rolls-Royce Holdings.
-In July 2006, the Trent XWB was selected to exclusively power the Airbus A350.
+In July 2006, the Trent XWB (eXtra Wide Body) was selected to exclusively power the Airbus A350.
 The first engine was run on 14 June 2010, it first flew on an A380 testbed on 18 February 2012, was certified in early 2013, and first flew on an A350 on 14 June 2013.
 It had its first in-flight shutdown on 11 September 2018 as the fleet accumulated 2.2 million flight hours.
 It keeps the characteristic three-shaft layout of the Rolls-Royce Trent, with a 3 m fan, an IP and HP spool.
 The 84200-97,000 lbf engine has a 9.6:1 bypass ratio and a 50:1 pressure ratio.
 It is the most powerful member of the Trent family.

 Development

-By 2004 Airbus had been facing pressure from customers to develop a competitor to the Boeing 787 Dreamliner, so in October 2005 launched the A350, at the time an improved A330.
-Rolls-Royce initially offered a conventional bleed air engine variant of the Trent 1000 with a throttle-push to 75000 lbf static thrust, the Trent 1700.
+By 2004, the European Airbus consortium had been facing pressure from customers to develop a competitor to the Boeing 787 Dreamliner so, in October 2005, it launched the Airbus A350, at the time an improved Airbus A330.
+Rolls-Royce initially offered a conventional bleed air engine variant of the Rolls-Royce Trent 1000 with a throttle-push to 75000 lbf static thrust, the Trent 1700.
 In 2006, after a review of the Airbus A350, Rolls-Royce reached an agreement to supply all versions of the aircraft with a brand-new Trent XWB variant with 75000 to 95000 lbf of thrust.

 Before the December 2008 design freeze, Airbus established that the A350's empty weight was 2.2 t greater than the 133.5 t target.
 Due to this, the was increased by 3 t in order to maintain the payload and range capability.
 As a further result, Rolls-Royce announced that the nominal engine thrusts were increased slightly, each variant receiving an additional 1,000 lbf thrust.
 A350 programme chief Didier Evrard was quoted as saying that the change had a "very marginal" impact on fuel consumption.
 This was then revised again in 2011, and the engines for the largest A350 were uprated to 97000 lbf to meet new performance requirements, and better compete with the Boeing 777-300ER.